 Just over half the City's full-time employees are represented by a labor union.
 The individual unions, and the employees they represent, are listed in the chart below.
 As noted above, the labor union agreement with the Internal Association of Firefighters (IAFF) is set to expire on December 31, 2022.
-The two parties are currently in labor negotiations, thus no wages increases have been included for 2023 or 2024.
+The two are parties are currently in labor negotiations, thus no wages increases have been included for 2023 or 2024.
 Additionally, the Teamsters contract is set to expire at end of 2023.
 No wage increases have been included for 2024.
-As these agreements settle, the budgets will be updated as needed through the amendment process.
+As these agreements settle, the budgets will be updated as need through the amendment process.

-Organization Number of Employees Employees Represented Current Contract Expiration Date International Association of Firefighters (IAFF) 54 Firefighters December 31, 2022 Teamsters 20 Public Works Workers December 31, 2023 Fraternal Order of Police (FOP) 52 Police Officers December 31, 2024
+Organization Number of Employees Employees Represented Current Contract Expiration Date International Association of Firefighters (IAFF) 54 Firefighters December 31, 2022 Teamsters 20 Public Works Workers December 31, 2023 Fraternal Order of Police (FOP) 52 Police Officers December 31, 2025

-The employee strength table for 2023 and 2024 includes 239 full-time employees and a full -time equivalency (FTE) of 41.86 for part-time/seasonal employees.
-This represents a net increase of 4.18 FTE's from the previously adopted budget.
+The proposed employee strength table for 2023 and 2024 includes 239 full-time employees and a full -time equivalency (FTE) of 41.84 for part-time/seasonal employees.
+This represents a net increase of 4.16 FTE's from the previously adopted budget.
 As the graph depicts, the number of full-time employees has grown over the past ten years.
 This is primarily the result of the City continuing to grow and expanding services.
 It is also a result of City Council initiatives related to public safety (including school resource officers in partnership with the Upper Arlington School District), improving infrastructure and park areas, and communications.

-The following is a summary of the position changes for 2023 and 2024.
+The following is a summary of the position changes requested for 2023 and 2024.
 The pay grades associated for these positions are based on a third party review.

-• (1 FTE) One new position is being added within the City Manager's Department - Communications Specialist.
-This position is being added to help further City Council's initiative to increase communications and transparency.
+(1 FTE) One new position is being requested within the City Manager's Department - Communications Specialist.
+This position is being proposed to help further City Council's initiative to increase communications and transparency.
 This position will assist and bolster the large amount of communication surrounding the parks and recreations programming.

-- (1 FTE) One new position is being added within the Information Technology Department Systems Administrator.
-This position is being added for needed support as the City continues to increase its reliance on technology, including the technological needs involving the community center.
-Additional support was also noted in the recent study performed for the Police Division by the Center for Public Safety Management (CPSM). - (2 FTE) Two new civilian positions are being added within the Police Division Professional Standards Coordinator and Crime Analyst.
+- (1 FTE) One new position is being requested within the Information Technology Department Systems Administrator.
+This position is being proposed to add the additional needed support as the City continues to increase its reliance on technology, including the technological needs involving the community center.
+Additional support was also noted in the recent study performed for the Police Division by Center for Public Safety Management (CPSM). - (2 FTE) Two new civilian positions are being requested within the Police Division Professional Standards Coordinator and Crime Analyst.
 Essentially, the work associated with both of these positions is currently being performed by sworn officers.
-By moving this work to civilian employees (as recommended by the recent study conducted by the CPSM), the sworn officers currently performing duties will be performing their sworn officers duties. - (.16 FTE) One new full-time is being added to replace a current part-time position (.84 FTE) within the Parks and Recreation Department Aquatics Manager.
+By moving this work to civilian employees (as recommended by the recent study conducted by the CPSM), the sworn officers currently performing duties will be performing their sworn officers duties. - (.16 FTE) One new full-time requested to replace a current part-time position (.84 FTE) with in the Park and Recreation Department Aquatics Manager.
 The current part-time position manages both the aquatic and tennis programs.
-This position will be a full-time position dedicated to growing the aquatics program.
-The tennis programming will be shifted within the department's current workforce.
+The requested position would be a full-time position dedicated to a growing aquatics program.
+The tennis programming would be shifted within the department's current workforce.

-Other minor changes are included in Employment Summary including updating the City Clerk's Office authorized FTE to actual (1 FTE to .73 FTE), updating the Deputy Clerk of Court positon (Finance) from .73 FTE to .75 FTE, and a couple of changes to titles and pay grades within the City Manager, Finance, and Parks and Recreation departments.
+Other changes noted in the Employment Summary include updating the City Clerk's Office authorized FTE to actual (1 FTE to .73 FTE) and a couple of proposed changes to titles and pay grades within the City Manager, Finance, and Parks and Recreation departments.